What is the program cost?

 Our remote program consists of using a live video conference system to interact with Fellows and the companies we work with, which is online only.
 This does not consist of watching videos, as this environment is completely live.

-Can the remote program be done from any location, or the candidate has to be in the USA?
+Can the remote program be done from any location, or does the Fellow have to be based in the USA?

 You may participate in the remote program from any location, but you must be eligible to work in the US upon completion of the program.
-Also, please note that as a participant in the program, you must be available generally from 9am-6pm Pacific Time, which may make participation in the full-time program difficult from vastly different time zones.
+Also, please note that as a participant in the program, you must be available generally from 9am-6pm Pacific Time for group activities plus times in the mornings and evenings for 1 on 1 meetings, which may make participation in the full-time program difficult from vastly different time zones.